Slow Waltz in Cedar Bend: Plot introduction

 Michael Tillman is an unconventional Iowa tenured economics professor, rides a vintage motorcycle and walks barefoot as he teaches Boolean Algebra.
 He feels an immediate attraction to Jellie Braden when she walks into a dean's reception with her husband Jimmy.
-Their common experiences links Jellie and Michael together in India and within a year the affair in consummated.
+Their common experiences links Jellie and Michael together in India and within a year the affair is consummated.
 Jellie then disappears to India and Michael heads to Pondicherry to find Jellie and her complicated past.
 He eventually tracks her down to a hotel on Periyar Lake and her secrets are revealed...